HCL-TECH-SOFTWARE/appscan-native-jira-integration/README.md

 # Setting up and Deploying the HCL AppScan Integration for Jira Cloud Plugin

 This document shows how  to set up, configure, and deploy the open-source HCL AppScan Integration for Jira Cloud plugin.
 This plugin integrates with AppScan 360° running on a local network, using Ngrok to expose the backend to Jira Cloud.
+Ngrok has been employed for tunneling in this implementation; however, the system's architecture is vendor-agnostic.
+You're not limited to one tunneling service.
+You can choose from many options, depending on your requirements, budget, and existing systems.
+If your AppScan 360° Server is already publicly accessible via a domain name, proceed directly past step 5, as tunneling is not required.
+Tunneling is only necessary when the server is behind a firewall or NAT and not directly reachable from the internet.

 # Prerequisites: